rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_no_class.md

-Verification of SimpleBox - spreadsheet versus R implementation for organic chemicals without ChemClass specified
+Verification of SimpleBox - spreadsheet versus R implementation for neutral organic chemicals or ChemClass not specified
 ================
-Anne Hids, Valerie de Rijk, Matthis Hof and Joris Quik 2024-08-15
+Anne Hids, Valerie de Rijk, Matthis Hof and Joris Quik 2024-08-16

 This vignette demonstrates the verification process of SimpleBox implemented in R (version 2024.8.0) and in an Excel<sup>TM</sup>